dtrungan/dotfiles/INSTALL.md

 ## Ricing

-I use [GNU Stow](https://www.gnu.org/software/stow/) to manage my dotfiles by creating symbolic links between this repository and the appropriate locations in my home directory.
+I manage my dotfiles by manually copying or linking them from this repository to the appropriate locations in my home directory.

 Clone the repo: